Close

 Consider your answers to these questions:

-• If you now know you were being lied to, how do you feel about them?
-Do you think you can ever trust them again?
+- If you now know you were being lied to, how do you feel about them?
+Can you ever trust them again?

 Rebuilding broken trust with a lying spouse is a daunting task.
 At the very least, you’ll need to revisit or establish new boundaries.
 Forgiveness will take a long time and may feel altogether impossible.